DON’T FOLLOW YOUR PASSION: Career Advice for a Young Person Looking for Success

 On a related note, your cousin Joseph spent 5 years at a fancy and highly-rated US university essentially cost-free.
 His athletic scholarship paid for almost everything, yet he’ll tell you that it was pretty much a complete waste of time in terms of what he learned.
 Even with this university education nearly free, Joseph considers it just barely worth the time he spent getting his business degree.
 In my own case, I consider the four years I spent getting a degree in the 1980s to be the biggest waste of time and money of my life so far.
 This is why I’m suggesting you go for some kind of focussed skills training rather than just a regular, white collar education.

-Don’t feel badly about not getting a white collar education since there are many great opportunities that have nothing to do with university.
+Don’t feel badly about not getting a white collar education, since there are many great opportunities that have nothing to do with university.
 A smart plumber, for instance, can earn more than a general medical doctor.
-When your oldest cousin, Robert, was 18, I advised him not to go to either college or university but to pursue self-directed study in his area of interest – photography and videography.
+When your oldest cousin, Robert, was 18, I advised him not to go to either college or university but to pursue self-directed study in his area of interest and aptitude – photography and videography.
 Robert is now 30+ years old, he operates his own business, he has lots of work, he hires trusted colleagues to help him when work gets heavy, and he financially supports his wife Edyta (who absolutely loves her life as a stay-at-home mother and homemaker) and their daughter Lily.
 All this while working at home and being a constant part of his family’s life, eating meals with them three times a day.
-This is about as good as work gets in my experience.
+This is about as good as a work life gets in my experience.

 I hope this article helps someone in your life, perhaps you.
 Please consider helping me cover the costs for creating and publishing content like this.
 Click the button below for a safe, simple and fast way to make a contribution.
 I certainly appreciate you helping to keep this website up and running.